qosf/qosf.org/qosf.org/wittek_prize.md

 ### Can I nominate teams?
 No, the Wittek Quantum Prize for Open Source Software is awarded to individuals.

-### Does the nominee have to be the original author of an open source project?
+### Does the nominee have to be an original author of an open source project?
 No, but they should be a contributor to one or more open source projects in the space of quantum computing.

 ### What about nominating freely available education materials (i.e. blog posts, books) or other community work (i.e. organizing conferences)?